MaxHalford/yamp/README.md

 yamp river --out docs/api
 ```

 This will parse all the modules, classes, and docstrings and dump them in a format that MkDocs understands.
+Typically, you would run this before calling `mkdocs build`.

 ## Alternatives